opendocsg/slw-judgments-backfill/2014_SGHC_157/report.md

  (d) the degree of prejudice to the other side if the extension of time is granted.

-23     In _Anwar Siraj and another v Ting Kang Chung John_ [2010] 1 SLR 1026 (“ _Anwar Siraj_ ”), the Court of Appeal (at [30]) mentioned that while these are the four relevant factors, two other considerations should not be disregarded.
+23     In _Anwar Siraj and another v Ting Kang Chung John_ <span class="citation">[2010] 1 SLR 1026</span> (“ _Anwar Siraj_ ”), the Court of Appeal (at [30]) mentioned that while these are the four relevant factors, two other considerations should not be disregarded.
 The first is that the Rules of Court (Cap 322, R 5, 2006 Rev Ed) (“ROC”) must _prima facie_ be obeyed with reasonable diligence being exercised.
 The second is that the need for finality was a paramount consideration.
-The precise facts and circumstances of each case are also important, see [28] of _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ [2008] 1 SLR(R) 757.
+The precise facts and circumstances of each case are also important, see [28] of _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ <span class="citation">[2008] 1 SLR(R) 757</span>.

 24     On the length of the delay, AR Leong’s decisions were given on 24 September 2013.
 OS 1187/2013 was filed on 12 December 2013.
 This is more than two and a half months from 24 September 2013.
 However, under O 56 r 1(3) of the ROC, the Brother had 14 days to appeal against that decision.
 The 14 days would expire on 8 October 2013.
 Therefore, the actual delay was more than two months which is more than four times the period prescribed under the ROC.